Two-And-a-Half Million iPhones Shipped in China in March

 iPhone Shipments Rebound, But Still Down Year-on-Year

-Retailers re-opening their doors early in the month as the country came out of its coronavirus lockdown prompted the increase.
+Retailers re-opening their doors as the country came out of its coronavirus lockdown in early March prompted the increase.
 Despite the upturn, iPhone shipments during the month were down 20 percent on the same time last year.

 [All The Apple Stores in China Are Open]